michaelodusami/michaelodusami/README.md

 ---

 ## 🎯 Let's Connect & Build!
-⚡ **Open to collaborations** on Swift, iOS, and mobile development projects.
+⚡ **Open to collaborations** on Swift, iOS, Web, and mobile development projects.
 📬 **DM me on LinkedIn/Twitter** or open an **issue/discussion** on my GitHub!